 For the overall bus network, the two most significant measures of bus performance, that reflect passengers' experience, are Excess Wait Time (EWT), and the percentage of scheduled kilometres operated.
 Between them, they show whether the planned frequency of bus services is being achieved.
+See page 21

 EWT is the measure that indicates the additional minutes wait time for passengers beyond the scheduled value on high frequency bus routes.
-EWT was 1.0, which was lower than the figure in Q4 2015-16.
+EWT was 0.9, which was better than target and lower than the figure in Q2 2016-17.
 See Graph 12.